How to compare one set of numbers with another list of values using ChiTest() in Excel.

 CHITEST (actual range, expected range)

-The above works in all versions of Excel but the preferred naming in Excel 2010 and Excel 2013 is:
+The above works in all versions of Excel but the preferred naming in Excel 2010 and later:

 CHISQ.TEST (actual range, expected range)